John S. Service: Disloyalty charges

-In The Amerasia Spy Case: Prelude to McCarthyism, authors Harvey Klehr and Ronald Radosh state "[a]ny lingering doubts about Service's true position are erased by the evidence of the FBI surveillance.
-If he had been a secret Communist, much less a spy, some better evidence would likely have surfaced in the transcripts".
+In The Amerasia Spy Case: Prelude to McCarthyism, the authors Harvey Klehr and Ronald Radosh state, "Any lingering doubts about Service's true position are erased by the evidence of the FBI surveillance.
+If he had been a secret Communist, much less a spy, some better evidence would likely have surfaced in the transcripts."

-Jonathan Mirsky, in his review, in the Wall Street Journal, of the 2009 biography of Service by Lynne Joiner states that: "In two phone interviews with me shortly before he died a decade ago, Service admitted that in the 1940s he had given Jaffe a top-secret document revealing the Nationalist Order of Battle, which showed the exact disposition of the forces facing Mao's troops."
-Mirsky observed to Service that some people might consider this treason, to which Service replied that he knew that.
+Jonathan Mirsky, in his review in the Wall Street Journal of the 2009 biography of Service by Lynne Joiner states, "In two phone interviews with me shortly before he died a decade ago, Service admitted that in the 1940s he had given Jaffe a top-secret document revealing the Nationalist Order of Battle, which showed the exact disposition of the forces facing Mao's troops."
+Mirsky observed to Service that some people might consider that treason, and Service replied that he knew that.
 Service also stated, "I want to get this off my chest" and "I was gullible, and trusting, and foolish."
 Service also said he had purposely ignored Mao's persecutions and executions of his perceived enemies in the Yan'an period.
-Why had he done this?
+He gave his reason.
 "I wanted them to win.
 I thought they were better than the Nationalists and that if we always opposed them we would have no access to the next Chinese government."

 Lynne Joiner, the biographer, responded to these allegations in a letter to the editor: "I conducted extensive interviews with Service during the last year of his life and he never mentioned this to me or to others who knew him well."
-Joiner added, "Service was never able to see the evidence being used against him during his lifetime — and so it continues a decade after his death."
+Joiner added, "Service was never able to see the evidence being used against him during his lifetime—and so it continues a decade after his death."